Musicals101.com

 The Follies of 20This sheet music cover from the 1920 Follies is adorned with photos of what we assume are seven Ziegfeld chorus girls.
 Their names lost in time, the legend of the "Ziegfeld Girl" remains a part of the Western world's common cultural memory.

-As the 1920s roared on, Ziegfeld was only too happy to provide well-heeled theatergoers with the best entertainment money could buy.
+As the Jazz Age of the 1920s came roaring up to speed, Ziegfeld was only too happy to provide well-heeled theatergoers with the best entertainment money could buy.
 Keeping the Follies at the New Amsterdam, he decided to build a theater of his own.
 Designed by Joseph Urban, The Ziegfeld Theater opened in 1927 and was immediately acclaimed as the handsomest venue in New York.
-With its egg-shaped auditorium and elegant facade, it was the ultimate art deco showplace.
+With a unique egg-shaped auditorium and elegant facade, it was the ultimate art deco showplace.
 This gorgeous theater was demolished in the 1960s to make way for a skyscraper.
 (The current "Ziegfeld Theatre" is a movie house built on part of the original theater's location.)

 Sally and Other Hits